 11 Foods You Should Eat More Often

 Beets: Think of beets as red spinach, they are high in folate and have red pigments in them that are cancer fighters.
-How to eat: fresh, raw and grated into a salad.
+How to eat: fresh, raw and grated into a salad, make easy pickled beets-steam peel and chop and add balsamic or Ume plum vinegar and fresh herbs.
+FYI Beets are magical for BM’s.

-Cabbage: Loaded with sulforaphane a chemical that boosts cancer fighting enzymes.
-How to eat: Asian-style slaw or a crunch topping on burgers or sandwiches.
+Broccoli: Loaded with sulforaphane a chemical that boosts cancer fighting enzymes.
+How to eat: steam and add Kerrygold butter and sea salt, make and Asian-style broccoli salad or Whole 30 Bacon Broccoli Salad

 Cinnamon: Lowers cholesterol and controls blood sugar.
-How to eat: Sprinkle on sliced apples or coffee or put in a smoothie.
+How to eat: Sprinkle on sliced apples (great in kids lunch), add to black coffee (for a metabolic fat burning boost) or put in a smoothie.

 Pomegranate: Loaded with antioxidants and lowers blood pressure.
 How to eat: sprinkle seeds in a salad or on yogurt